Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Methodology

+In \cref{eq:weights}, samples with $\overline{\mathcal{L}^{k}_{\mathbf{x}_n}}\leq\lambda$ under $f^k$ are viewed as easy samples and are fully involved, \textit{i.e.}, $\nu^k_n=1$, while hard samples are weighted by the adapted logistic function~\cite{xu2015multi} modified based on the smoothed loss.
+In this way, the SPL coefficient $\nu^k_n$ serves as a sample-wise weight in the overall loss function, so that easy samples with $\nu^k_n=1$ and hard samples with $\nu^k_n<1$ contribute differently to the training of SOMEs.

-The proposed circular-teaching makes the $(k+1)$-th classifier $f^{k+1}$ to be trained by the sample mini-batch fed by its neighboring head $f^k$.
+{\textbf{Circular-teaching in SOME.}} As shown in \cref{fig:intro}, information circulates among heads by {peer-teaching} its next neighboring head with the selected samples.
+To be specific, circular-teaching makes the $(k+1)$-th classifier $f^{k+1}$ to be trained by the sample mini-batch fed by its neighboring head $f^k$.
 Hence, $f^{k+1}$ conducts SPL in the view of $f^k$, and at the same time $f^{k+1}$ analogously teaches its next neighboring head $f^{k+2}$, and so on, until the last head $f^L$ circulates the teaching to the first head $f^1$.

-With the circular-teaching, a knowledge communication flow is formed in the joint optimization of multiple classifiers for the ensemble (see the orange flow in \cref{fig:intro}).
+At each training iteration, the $L$ SPL coefficients $\nu_n^1,\cdots,\nu_n^L$ {\it w.r.t} $L$ heads are determined simultaneously on the sample easiness.
+To flexibly implement the communication flow of the circular-teaching, one just needs to shift these $L$ coefficients circularly among heads, leading to the optimization objective:

+Thus, there is no need to classify the samples nor exchange them between heads in computation, thanks to the flexible shift of coefficients.
+In this way, the re-weighted cross entropy losses $\mathcal{L}_{\rm ce}$ of these heads are determined to update all the network parameters via stochastic gradient descent.
+In \cref{alg:some}, key steps in each iterative update of SOME are outlined.

+With the circular-teaching, each head provides its own perspective on the sample easiness and exchanges such information with peer heads.
+In this way, each head can access more diversified information justified by its peer heads, and thereby all the heads are jointly trained for stronger diversities, which contributes to enhanced ensemble performance and promising certified robustness.